-Get This Look: Incandescent Mini Lights for Your Christmas Tree
+Get This Look: Clear Glass Mini Lights for Your Christmas Tree

 A customer from Omaha was kind enough to share this lovely photo of her Christmas tree.
 Winding 14 strings of 50 white lights on green wire and another 5 sets of 100 white lights beautifully light this classic tree.